I dreamed of barbecue in 1978, not because I craved it but because I often ate it three meals a day.

 It was a governor election year in New Mexico and there was a heavy-duty contest between two native-born ranchers, Bruce King and Joe Skeen.

-Both men were big, burly New Mexicans with hands like saddle bags and lurching, busted-up walks that drugstore cowboys couldn’t hope to imitate.
+Both men were big, burly New Mexicans with hands like saddle bags and lurching walks that drugstore cowboys couldn’t hope to imitate.
 Television advertising was a rarity and candidates drove and flew around the state, drawing crowds with free food and winning votes by remembering first names.
 Reporters like me, for the Santa Fe New Mexican, Tim Orwig of the El Paso Times and Ollie Reed of the Albuquerque Tribune tagged along.

 And barbecue, as much as the candidates, seemed to be the drawing card on the campaign trail.